 The next screen you’ll see is the function list dashboard showing the one you just created.
 Just because it deployed doesn’t mean the script will run without errors.
 For this we need to test the function.
 Hit the 3 dots icon under actions and select “Test Function”.

-You’ll be shown this screen with plenty to explore depending on your needs, but for basic scripts you just need to simply hit “Test the Function”.
+You’ll be shown this screen with plenty to explore depending on your needs, but for basic scripts, you just need to simply hit “Test the Function”.
 You’ll see some processing activity under output.
-For testing it is best to have the function’s wrapper function to return some kind of textual output to indicate success.
+For testing, it is best to have the function’s wrapper function return some kind of textual output to indicate success.
 Seeing “hello world” as the output tells us it worked.
 If it doesn’t you’ll see errors in the logs.
 Often when you have an error, a status code 500 will be returned.
-Clicking on a log error will take you to GCP error logging console where you can find the error stack trace information with the line number of the error.
+Clicking on a log error will take you to the GCP error logging console where you can find the error stack trace information with the line number of the error.
 Often when first importing a script to GCF it will be an indent issue or not declaring a module in the requirements.txt.